charlimars/coloriage/README.md

 **Fast coloring workflow for Photoshop**

 Automates the flatting process for line art coloring.
+Particularly useful if you have a lot of layers, for example; when preparing a character rig for animation.
+Otherwise, there are plenty of other methods you can use.

 ![Coloriage Demo](coloriage.gif)